rust-unofficial/patterns/functional/lenses.md

   end users (i.e. defining the structs) without needing to undestand the details
-- [luminance](https://github.com/phaazon/luminance-rs) is a crate for drawing computer graphics that uses lense API design, including proceducal macros to create full prisms for buffers of different pixel types that remain generic
+- [luminance](https://github.com/phaazon/luminance-rs) is a crate for drawing computer graphics that uses lens API design, including proceducal macros to create full prisms for buffers of different pixel types that remain generic
 - [An Article about Lenses in Scala](https://medium.com/zyseme-technology/functional-references-lens-and-other-optics-in-scala-e5f7e2fdafe)